Contractors: Please click here to view Q + A for this project.

 However, our communities also know first-hand the power of working together to prevent disaster and keep our community thriving.
 Whether it’s our volunteer fire departments, neighbors sharing chippers and chain saws, neighborhood work parties, community grazing, or intrepid bulldozers creating a last-minute fire break to save our community, we know how to come together and get things done.

-In that spirit, we are asking everyone who lives along Fort Ross Road, Bohan Dillon Road, Seaview Road, Blue Jay Rd, and priority ranch roads (see maps below) to sign on to help us get significant funding and resources to develop shaded fuel breaks on all listed roads.
+We are asking everyone who lives along Fort Ross Road, Bohan Dillon Road, Seaview Road, Blue Jay Road, Muniz Ranch Road, and priority ranch roads (see maps below) to sign on to help us get significant funding and resources to develop shaded fuel breaks on all listed roads.
 Signing on means you are saying yes, I want the shaded fuel break to happen along the stretch of road that goes through my property.
 It means that if we win this grant, we will let you know in advance of any work exactly what will be done (thinning, limbing up, chipping, masticating).
 It means you agree to participate in community maintenance of that fuel break once it’s been created, and we will organize community work days to help make sure that gets done.

 Please join us by filling out the form below, and then please forward this page to your neighbors in the area!
 We are hoping for 100% participation to show the grant funders how committed we are to making our community safer!